MicrosoftDocs/azure-dev-docs/articles/terraform/includes/hashicorp-provider-versions-arm-3-0-0-to-current.md

 * `azurerm_windows_web_app` - the `python` property supersedes `python_version`.
 Defaults to `false`.
 When true uses the latest Python version supported by the Windows App image  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app` - the `java_container` property is deprecated in favour of `tomcat_version` and `java_embedded_server_enabled`  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app` - the `java_container_version` property This property is deprecated in favour of `tomcat_version` and `java_embedded_server_enabled`  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app` - the `current_stack` property is now computed if only one stack is configured on the Windows Web App.
-This will ensure the portal displays the appropriate metadata and configuration for this stack  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
+This change ensures the portal displays the appropriate metadata and configuration for this stack  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app` - Added input validation for `interval` values in the `auto_heal` block.
 These properties now enforce HH:MM:SS values up to `99:59:59` ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app_slot` - the `php_version` property supported values now include: `7.1`, `7.4`, and `Off`.
 Note: `7.1` is currently deprecated. `Off` will configure the system to use the latest available to the App service image ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app_slot` - the `python_version` property is deprecated and is no longer used by the service  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app_slot` - the `python` property supersedes `python_version`.
 Defaults to `false`.
 When true uses the latest Python version supported by the Windows App image  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app_slot` - the `java_container` property is deprecated in favour of `tomcat_version` and `java_embedded_server_enabled`  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app_slot` - the `java_container_version` property This property is deprecated in favour of `tomcat_version` and `java_embedded_server_enabled`  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app_slot` - the `current_stack` property now is computed if only one stack is configured on the Windows Web App.
-This will ensure the portal displays the appropriate metadata and configuration for this stack  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
+This change ensures the portal displays the appropriate metadata and configuration for this stack  ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))
 * `azurerm_windows_web_app_slot` - Added input validation for `interval` values in the `auto_heal` block.
 These properties now enforce HH:MM:SS values up to `99:59:59` ([#19685](https://github.com/hashicorp/terraform-provider-azurerm/issues/19685))

 BUG FIXES: